cue-lang/cue/doc/ref/spec.md

 ### Commas

-The formal grammar uses commas "," as terminators in a number of productions.
+The formal grammar uses commas `,` as terminators in a number of productions.
-CUE programs may omit most of these commas using the following two rules:
+CUE programs may omit most of these commas using the following rules:

 When the input is broken into tokens, a comma is automatically inserted into the token stream immediately after a line's final token if that token is